Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

 This entire flight is 33,086 miles in distance, which is just under the maximum limit of 35,000 flown miles.
 This itinerary would only cost 318,000 Qantas Points and would include ~70 hours in business class, 6 distinct business class products on 5 different airlines, and travel to 5 different countries.

 Hot Tip: Don’t pay extra foreign transaction fees during your international trip.
 Take credit cards with no foreign transaction fees like the Chase Sapphire Preferred® card or Delta SkyMiles® Gold American Express Card.

 Using Your Qantas Frequent Flyer Points

-Qantas is the Australia-based member of Oneworld Alliance.
-They offer some great redemptions, be careful about which award chart you are using!
+Qantas is the Australia-based member of Oneworld alliance.
+It offers some great redemptions, but you’ll want to be careful about which award chart you are using!
 When determining award prices, remember Qantas has different charts for different redemptions.